 0:11 There are a lot of ways the people around us can help improve our lives.
 We don't bump into every neighbor, so a lot of wisdom never gets passed on, though we do share the same public spaces.

-0:24 So over the past few years, I've tried ways to share more with my neighbors in public space, using simple tools like stickers, stencils and chalk.
-And these projects came from questions I had, like, how much are my neighbors paying for their apartments?
-(Laughter) How can we lend and borrow more things without knocking on each other's doors at a bad time?
-How can we share more of our memories of our abandoned buildings, and gain a better understanding of our landscape?
-And how can we share more of our hopes for our vacant storefronts, so our communities can reflect our needs and dreams today?
+0:25 So over the past few years, I've tried ways to share more with my neighbors in public space, using simple tools like stickers, stencils and chalk.
+And these projects came from questions I had, like: How much are my neighbors paying for their apartments?
+(Laughter) How can we lend and borrow more things, without knocking on each other's doors at a bad time?
+How can we share more memories of our abandoned buildings, and gain a better understanding of our landscape?
+How can we share more of our hopes for our vacant storefronts, so our communities can reflect our needs and dreams today?

-5:40 Our shared spaces can better reflect what matters to us as individuals and as a community, and with more ways to share our hopes, fears and stories, the people around us can not only help us make better places, they can help us lead better lives.
+5:40 Our shared spaces can better reflect what matters to us, as individuals and as a community, and with more ways to share our hopes, fears and stories, the people around us can not only help us make better places, they can help us lead better lives.
 Thank you.
+(Applause) Thank you.
 (Applause)